 Steps to Success in the Data Mapping Planning Process

 - Determine which data sources are needed to meet requirements for the target system

 A. Identify the data needed to meet required business tasks

-B. Identify potential internal and external sources of that data
+B. Identify potential internal and external sources of that data and its metadata

 C. Assure that each source meets the privacy and regulatory requirements

 D. Assure that each source will be adequately available and accessible according to required frequencies